ArielSltty/Orion/README.md

    - Project introduction and team showcase.
    - "Run Simulation" button triggers Internet Identity login.
    - Fully responsive UI with neon and cyberpunk animations.
+   - Long, descriptive introduction of the Orion project for context and user understanding.

 2. **Dashboard**
    - Input parameters for Monte Carlo simulation: